yiyi75/EmotionTracker/README.md

 - **Emotional Classifications**: Users can explore the distribution of emotions within each class (e.g., positive, negative) on different dates.

 With Emotion Tracker, users can not only monitor their emotions in real-time but also gain valuable insights into their emotional patterns, allowing for greater self-awareness and personal growth.
 Whether for self-reflection, mental health tracking, or curiosity about emotional fluctuations, this application provides a comprehensive solution to enhance emotional intelligence and self-understanding.
-- Emotion data is stored by date and user ID, allowing users to track their emotions over time.